HideBa/MSc_final/presentation/3dgeoinfo_15min.md

 - #### FlatBuffers

-  Serialisation framework developed by Google.
+  developed by Google.

-  - Binary format
-  - Access to serialised data without parsing
+  - No parsing needed (Zero-copy)
   - Low memory consumption
   - Strictly typed (Schema driven)

 - #### JSON

-  Compared with FlatBuffers, JSON is:
+  Compared with FlatBuffers, it's:

-  - Text-based (Human-readable and interoperable)
+  - Text-based
-  - Needs to parse (copying data is needed)
+  - Needs to parse
   - More code to access data

 ---